About the course

 You should not submit policy papers and other non-academic pieces of writing.
 The Admissions Committee is keen to assess your academic research and writing skills, and policy papers do not demonstrate these skills.

 Please note that multi-authored works are not acceptable.
 The word count does not need to include any bibliography or brief footnotes.

 If you undertook your undergraduate studies a long time, you might also consider writing a new piece of academic work in English for the application.

-This will be assessed for your ability to construct and defend an argument, powers of analysis and powers of expression.
+This will be assessed for your ability to construct and defend an argument, powers of analysis and expression.